 #1.
 Just get going.

-A lot of the times when I see people, including myself, struggling to produce good work or not knowing what to do, it’s often due to them being paralysed by the white, empty canvas, white board, sequencer, etc. Mistaking this paralysis for a creative block makes you end up not doing anything, or even trying.
+A lot of the times when I see people, including myself, struggling to produce good work or not knowing what to do, it’s often due to them being paralyzed by the white, empty canvas, white board, sequencer, etc. Mistaking this paralysis for a creative block makes you end up not doing anything, or even trying.

 Best thing to do then is to just get going with it, even if what you make sucks.
 Write a few lines of text for your story, load up a brass patch and play some horn melodies and record them, paint a few sketches and thumbnails – just. get. going.